davidVillarreal03/Professional-README-Generator/README.md

 ## How to Contribute

-If you would like to contribute please use git fork
+Want to help with this project?
+Developers can navigate to the GitHub repo and find the link that provides the contributing guide that will explain where any contribution workflow will go via git fork.

 ## Tests

-After having the terminal open, you can execute the program by entering the command "node index.js".
-This will prompt the user with questions to fill out to create their very own and personalized readme
+To test the program users can fill out the prompt questions, after entering "node index.js" within the terminal, to get an idea of how their readme will be structured.

 ## Questions
 For questions about the project, you can reach me via: